buttplugio/buttplug-developer-guide/developer-guide/intro/buttplug-ethics.md

 ## There is No Such Thing As Ethical Buttplugging Under Open Source

 Sex technology has, up until now, been mostly a "fire and forget" ordeal.
-Tech is either released by a commercial company alongside a product (to be forgotten if/when the product goes off the market), or thrown onto a message board as an attachment in a thread somewhere using psudonyms or anonymous accounts.
+Tech is either released by a commercial company alongside a product (to be forgotten if/when the product goes off the market), or thrown onto a message board as an attachment in a thread somewhere using pseudonyms or anonymous accounts.

 For Buttplug, we have real people using their real identities to release software, using professional, documented development practices.
 While we hope this gives the project a level of quality not normally seen in sex tech, it also means we can be seen as holding more responsibility for the outcomes of the software, as fingers can be pointed and questions asked to a known entity when something controversial happens.